cwgaldino/libreoffice-wrapper/README.rst

 and it should also work fine on MacOS.
 Currently, I don't think it will work on Windows since `tmux` is not implement there.
 However, it might work if one uses Windows Subsystem for Linux (WSL).
 I'm still trying to make it work.

-:exclamation: DISCLAIMER: Historically, this module was built to allow manipulating of Calc spreadsheets without the need to reload the document every time a modification was made.
+ DISCLAIMER: At first, this module was built to allow manipulating of Calc spreadsheets without the need to reload the document every time a modification was made.
 Since, this is done, I'm not sure I will keep working on it in order to extend the functionality to Writer, Impress, etc..
 In any case, it should be easy enough to implement code for those since the core functionality is the same.

 Dependencies